senkulabs/breeze-lite/docs/index.md

 Unofficial Laravel Breeze for Inertia + Svelte until Laravel Breeze release the official for Inertia + Svelte.
 Until then, enjoy! 🍺

 > Lite = Laravel + Inertia + Svelte.
-I like it!
+It's lite and I like it!

 ## How to use?

 Breeze Lite build on top Laravel Breeze.
 The `php artisan breeze:install` command is a home for Breeze Lite and Laravel Breeze.
-So you don't miss the build in templates provided by Laravel Breeze like Blade with Alpine, Livewire, Vue, React, and API.
+So, you don't miss the built-in templates provided by Laravel Breeze like Blade with Alpine, Livewire, Vue, React, and API.
 Use command below to install Breeze Lite in your Laravel project.

 ```bash
 composer require senkulabs/breeze-lite --dev